Volvo B9TL: Singapore

-On 13 August 2009, SBS Transit announced an order of 150 Volvo B9TL, with Wright Eclipse Gemini 2 bodies, replacing 55 Leyland Olympian 3-Axles and 8 Volvo Olympian 2-Axles.
-Those were delivered between 13 September 2010 and 26 August 2011.
-One of the demonstrator was built by Wrightbus in August 2010, whereas all other buses were bodied by ComfortDelGro Engineering at Hougang.
+On 13 August 2009, SBS Transit announced an order of 150 Volvo B9TLs (Batch 1), with Wright Eclipse Gemini 2 bodies, replacing 55 Leyland Olympian 3-axle and 8 Volvo Olympian 2-axle.
+These B9TLs were delivered between 13 September 2010 and 26 August 2011.
+One demonstrator (SBS7500D) was built by Wrightbus in Ballymena, Northern Ireland.
+It was later delivered to Singapore and entered revenue service in November 2010, whereas all other double-deck B9TLs were bodied by ComfortDelGro Engineering at Hougang Bus Depot (HGDEP).
+From September 2027, 43 Batch 1 B9TL (Wright) sets will be de-registered & scrapped whereas 107 Batch 1 B9TL (Wright) sets have receive a lifespan extended for two years.

-On 6 September 2010, SBS Transit ordered another 300 Wright-bodied Volvo B9TLs, delivered between 21 September 2011 and 28 December 2012, replacing the rest of Leyland Olympian 3-Axles and 3 Volvo Olympian 3-Axles (Batch 1).
-30 buses were delivered as low-entry, while the remaining 270 buses were delivered completely low-floor.
-In 2012, 30 of the low-floor buses were diverted to the Land Transport Authority's Bus Service Enhancement Programme (BSEP).
+On 6 September 2010, SBS Transit ordered another 300 Wright-bodied Volvo B9TLs (Batch 2 and 3), delivered between 21 September 2011 and 28 December 2012, replacing the rest of Leyland Olympian 3-axle and 3 Volvo Olympian 3-axle (Batch 1).
+30 buses (Batch 2) were delivered as low-entry, while the remaining 270 buses (Batch 3) were delivered completely low-floor.
+In 2012, 30 of the Batch 3 low-floor buses were diverted to the Land Transport Authority's Bus Service Enhancement Programme (BSEP).
+While the after retirement of Wright-bodied Volvo B9TLs were scheduled de-registration between September 2028 & December 2029.
+As from September 2028, None of these Batch 2 Volvo B9TL (Wright) buses are receive lifespan extended.
+From November 2028, 52 remaining Batch 3 Volvo B9TL (Wright) sets as serving to be receive 3-years lifespan extension with the arrival of double-decker electric buses & ageing replacement until between 2031 & 2032.
+All rest Batch 3 Volvo B9TL (Wright) sets will be receive the two-year lifespan extended.

-On 9 July 2012, SBS Transit ordered another 565 Wright-bodied Volvo B9TLs, delivered between 30 January 2013 and 18 June 2015, to replace most of their older buses, as well as fleet additions and introduction of new bus routes under the BSEP.

-SBS Transit's final order of 415 Volvo B9TLs was announced on 1 July 2014, two years before the transition of Singapore's bus industry to the Land Transport Authority's (LTA) Bus Contracting Model in 2016 having only 94 units delivered.
-The orders for the remaining 321 Volvo B9TLs were subsequently inherited by the LTA for the BCM.
-An additional 176 Volvo B9TLs were also subsequently ordered by the LTA.
-The last batch of Volvo B9TLs to be delivered were registered on 27 December 2017.
+On 9 July 2012, SBS Transit ordered another 565 Wright-bodied Volvo B9TLs (Batch 4), delivered between 30 January 2013 and 18 June 2015, to replace most of their older buses, as well as fleet additions and introduction of new bus routes under the BSEP.
+SBS Transit's final order of 415 Volvo B9TLs (Batch 5) was announced on 1 July 2014, two years before the transition of Singapore's bus industry to the Land Transport Authority's (LTA) Bus Contracting Model in 2016 having only 94 units delivered.
+The orders for the remaining 321 Volvo B9TLs were subsequently inherited by the LTA for the BCM and an additional 176 Volvo B9TLs were also subsequently ordered by the LTA.
+These buses are currently operated by all public transport operators.
+The last Volvo B9TL buses were registered on 27 December 2017.